samusyrjanen/sortext/docs/week_report_3.md

 ### Saturday 3.5.
 - 6 h

-Centroids can now be initialized using k-means++.
+Centroids can now be initialized using K-means++.

+### Sunday 4.5.
+- 5 h

+The functionality for K-means algorithm is finished.
+Learned more numpy array handling.

+### Working hours this week
+24 h

+Next I need to enhance the user interface and add functionalities for adding own texts for clustering.
+There also needs to be a better way to inspect the different documents and clusters.